 HIST 121.
-Introduction to the Middle East
+Introduction to the Middle East Arts and Humanities Group 1 course

 The course surveys the various factors that shaped the political, religious, cultural and social features of Classical Islamic civilization and Middle Eastern/Islamic history from the sixth century to 1500 AD.
 Its geographic scope comprises Al-Andalus (Muslim Spain), Central Asia and the territories of the former Ottoman and Safavid empires: Algeria, Tunisia, Morocco, Turkey, Iraq, Syria, Palestine, Egypt, Arabia, the Caucuses and Iran.
 Where appropriate, audiovisual material will be utilized.